clovelt/paseito/README.md

 ## Credits:

-Forked from [threejs-webrtc](https://github.com/AidanNelson/threejs-webrtc), models from Sketchfab and Models Resource.
+Forked from [threejs-webrtc](https://github.com/AidanNelson/threejs-webrtc), models from Sketchfab and Models Resource (hosted externally!).

 The original project uses code from a number of sources, including: